Page updated 9th January 2018

 In 2011, the new occupiers, Urban Outfitters moved into the building, after a complete refurbishment.
 The international artist known as Vhils–the Portuguese born Alexandro Manuel Dias Farto–was commissioned to produce an artwork to replace the now, quite tired, Tudor House mural.
 Vhils first came to prominence when he added a mural alongside a Banksy design at the Cans Festival in London during 2018.

 The replacement mural was produced for the opening of the new store on 12th October 2011.
 Vhils chiseled away the rendering on the wall to produce the new image, adding a black paint/stain to the parts of wall that were removed–the black infill is not typical of his work, as he mostly allows the brick and plaster of the original building to show through.
-He chose the face of an unknown young woman.
+He asked locals to submit photos for him to choose for the work–Hollie Jay Storer submitted several pphotos of herself, one of which was selected for the mural.

 It is a striking work, although, one can wonder what connection it has with the history and culture of Exeter.
 His subjects seem to be anonymous, mostly ordinary folk from the cultures where his artworks are produced.
 The striking image was first painted onto the side of the building and the details accentuated by being chiseled into the wall.